natpoulson/accessibility-refactor/README.md

 ## Credits
 - Thanks to edX for supplying the base project files.
 - Thanks to Mozilla, for their excellent Accessibility checking tools in Firefox.
+- Big thanks to the assessment grading team for the guidance on areas to improve.

 ## License
 This project is licensed under the [MIT License](./LICENSE).